MarkD833/Digitalker-Digital-Voice-Selection-Software/README.md

 I started my DVSS experimenting on my RC2014 CP/M system but then decided to look for a CP/M emulation that would allow experimenting without the need for any CP/M hardware.

 After a short search, I came across [RunCPM](https://github.com/MockbaTheBorg/RunCPM).
-You can read my walkthrough guide here on how I set the CP/M emulator on my Windows 10 PC.
+You can read my [walkthrough guide](https://github.com/MarkD833/Digitalker-Digital-Voice-Selection-Software/blob/main/RunCPM_Setup.md) on how I set the CP/M emulator on a Windows 10 PC.